emotional-expressions-lab/eNVBs-of-Winning-and-Losing/docs/README.md

 tables generated per Study (Winners/Losers) x Timepoint (Pre/Mid/Result/Post) x channel type (Emotions/AU), plus per-study sample-breakdown tables and a summary appendix (`Appendix_FaceReader_Emotion_Tables.html`).
-These are reporting output, not pipeline input — they are generated from the analysis-ready files, not consumed by any script.
+These are reporting study outputs - all of which are used to validate the dataset based on expected directions of results.

 ## Supplementary manual annotations (FACS, BAPCS)

-`FACS/` and `BAPCS/` contain manual coding carried out independently of the automated FaceReader pipeline described above: expert-rater Facial Action Coding System (FACS) annotations and Body Action and Posture Coding System (BAPCS) gesture codes, with their own descriptive and inferential outputs (`FACS/Study 1_FACS Descriptives.xlsx`, `FACS/Study 2_FACS Descriptives.xlsx`, `BAPCS/BAPCS_submitfiles/BAPCS_analysis.R`, and associated results).
-These are supplementary reference material reported alongside the FaceReader findings in the Data Descriptor; they are not inputs to, and do not feed back into, any step of the automated FaceReader pipeline in `scripts/`.
+`FACS/` and `BAPCS/` contain manual coding annotations carried out independent of automated FaceReader pipeline described above: expert-rater Facial Action Coding System (FACS) annotations and Body Action and Posture Coding System (BAPCS) gesture codes, with their own descriptive and inferential outputs (`FACS/Study 1_FACS Descriptives.xlsx`, `FACS/Study 2_FACS Descriptives.xlsx`, `BAPCS/BAPCS_submitfiles/BAPCS_analysis.R`, and associated results).
+These are supplementary reference material reported alongside the FaceReader findings in the Data Descriptor.

 ## Data records